 🌸 What to See: Twinkling lights, pink stucco buildings, and colorful awnings make this a photographer’s dream.
 Espanola Way is one of the most charming neighborhoods in South Beach.

-Located between 14th and 16th Streets, this pedestrian-only street is one of Miami’s top spots for shopping and dining.
-The dozens of sidewalk cafes, outdoor patios, and restaurants serve incredible Spanish fare and several other international cuisines, like Cuban, Mexican, and Japanese.
+This pedestrian-only street is one of Miami’s top spots for shopping and dining.
 Excellent food options and lovely al fresco dining makes this one of Miami’s best food hubs.

 South Beach is a foodie paradise with incredible dining options.
 From upscale seafood to laid-back Cuban spots, here are our favorite restaurants you must try.